x-team/handbook/remote-lifestyle.md

 ### I'm in!
 Where can I go next? {#outposts-upcoming}

 Look for Slack channels named \#x-outpost-\[countryName\] as well as announcements for registration in \#x-announcements.
 Make sure to register quickly as spots usually fill up within the first week of an announcement.
+Here is a general overview of the upcoming outposts which _may or may not be inaccurate_, based on current developments.
+Ask @peterkaleta for exact information.

 * **MAR '18 — BRAZIL**

-* **APR-MAY '18 — TURKEY + CRIMEA**
+* **APR-MAY '18 — BALKANS ROAD TRIP**

 * **JUN '18 — SERBIA + POLAND**